momentum-xyz/docs/docs/what-is-odyssey/FAQs.md

 <br />

 Polkadot Decoded is a virtual conference for the Polkadot community, featuring talks and workshops on all things Polkadot.

+### The Odyssey begins...

+In Decemeber 2022, the company pivoted and renamed the Momentum Stack the Odyssey Stack, reflecting a change in our focus and a new mission to empower everyone to create their own metaverse: built by them, owned by them and governed by them.